GPurgatorio/Master-Computer-Science-ICT/README.md

 On top of ethernet there are TCP/IP protocols (this is a standard), they introduce about 70-100 micro sec of latency.

 ## Infiniband
 Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)** is another standard used in high-performance computing (HPC) that features very high throughput and very low latency (about 2 microseconds).
-InfiniBand is a protocol and a physical infrastructure and it can send up to 2GB massages with 16 priorities level.
+InfiniBand is a protocol and a physical infrastructure and it can send up to 2GB messages with 16 priorities level.
 The [RFC 4391](https://tools.ietf.org/html/rfc4391) specifies a method for encapsulating and transmitting IPv4/IPv6 and Address Resolution Protocol (ARP) packets over InfiniBand (IB).

 InfiniBand transmits data in packets up to 4KB.
 A massage can be:
- - a direct memory access read from or write to a remote node (**RDMA**)
+ - a remote direct memory access read from or write to a remote node (**RDMA**)
  - a channel send or receive
  - a transaction-based operation (that can be reversed)
  - a multicast transmission